Jerry Springer: Jerry Springer (1991–2018)

+won four Olivier awards for its run on London's West End.

 In 2005, a UK version of the show aired on Britain's ITV network titled The Springer Show.
-A subdued and more tongue-in-cheek version of the U.S. show, it beat its talk-show rival Trisha Goddard five to one in the ratings.
+A subdued and more tongue-in-cheek version of the US show, it beat its talk-show rival Trisha Goddard five to one in the ratings.

 The VH1 "celebreality" series The Springer Hustle, which took a look at how Jerry Springer is produced, premiered in April 2007.

 In April 2015, Springer debuted The Jerry Springer Podcast on his website, JerrySpringer.com.
-It is also broadcast in the UK on Talkradio, on Sundays at midnight.
-Springer is the second American talk show host to travel to Cuba, after Conan O'Brien, for the Jerry Springer Podcast.
+He later partnered with Westwood One to stream the podcast.
+It was also broadcast in the UK on Talkradio, on Sundays at midnight.
+Springer was the second American talk show host to travel to Cuba, after Conan O'Brien, for The Jerry Springer Podcast.
+The podcast ended in 2022.

 On July 26, 2018, Jerry Springer aired its final episode in syndication after 27 seasons before it began airing reruns on The CW on September 10, 2018.

 Judge Jerry (2019–2022)

 Springer debuted a new courtroom show, Judge Jerry, on September 9, 2019.
 The show gave him the opportunity to host a more "grown-up" program and to use his law school education.
-On March 9, 2022, the series was canceled after three seasons.
+On March 9, 2022, the series was canceled after three seasons with its final episode airing on August 22, 2022.

 Other

-Springer hosted America's Got Talent on NBC for its second and third seasons, replacing Regis Philbin, before leaving to concentrate on other projects.
+Springer hosted America's Got Talent on NBC for its second and third seasons, replacing Regis Philbin, before leaving to concentrate on other projects and was replaced by Nick Cannon.

 From January 17, 2005, to December 5, 2006, Springer hosted Springer on the Radio, a liberal talk show on Cincinnati's WCKY-AM.
-He did the show from the Clear Channel studios in Kenwood on Mondays, Thursdays, and Fridays, and in Chicago (where his television show taped at the time) on Tuesdays and Wednesdays.
+He did the show from the Clear Channel studios in Kenwood, Ohio on Mondays, Thursdays, and Fridays, and in Chicago (where his television show taped at the time) on Tuesdays and Wednesdays.
 Air America Radio syndicated the program for most of the show's run.
+In 2007, Springer also cameoed in a handful of episodes of the George Lopez Show.

 He hosted Miss World in 2000 and 2001 and the Miss Universe 2008.
 He was also the guest host for WWE Raw on February 15, 2010, at Wells Fargo Arena in Des Moines, Iowa.
-Springer has also hosted The Price Is Right Live!.
+Springer also hosted The Price Is Right Live!.

 From 2010 to 2015, Springer hosted a dating game show called Baggage, which aired on GSN.

 In July 2012, he hosted Price is Right Live! in Vancouver's Boulevard Casino.
 He hosted the show at Jack Cincinnati Casino in 2018.

 From January 2014, Springer hosted Investigation Discovery series Tabloid.

 He hosted The Adam Carolla Show on April 25, 2014, where he sat in for Adam Carolla.

 Springer guest hosted the 22nd-season premiere episode of WWE Raw on September 8, 2014, in an attempt to conduct an intervention with The Bella Twins.

 Springer hosted the show Jerry Springer Presents WWE Too Hot For TV on the WWE Network in 2015.